Viktor Yanukovych: Cultural and political image

 Yanukovych was seen by opponents as representing the interests of Ukrainian big business; they pointed out that his campaigns benefited from backing by Ukrainian billionaire Rinat Akhmetov.
-Supporters of Yanukovych pointed out that the Donetsk Oblast secured unprecedented levels of investment during his time in office.
+Supporters of Yanukovych pointed out that Donetsk Oblast secured unprecedented levels of investment during his time in office.

 Yanukovych drew strong support from Russian-speaking Ukrainians in the east of the country.
 He is disliked and distrusted in western Ukraine.
 The People's Movement of Ukraine labeled his election on 10 February 2010 as "an attack by anti-Ukrainian forces on our state" and stated that "all possible legal means should be used to prevent the concentration of power in the hands of anti-state politician Yanukovych and his pro-Moscow retinue".
 On 16 February 2010, Yanukovych issued a statement that read: "I can say only one thing to those who anticipate that my presidency will weaken Ukraine – that will never happen."
 Yanukovych refers to himself as Ukrainian.
 Voters for Yanukovych in 2010 believed he would bring "stability and order".
-They blamed the Orange Revolution for creating broken promises, a dysfunctional economy and political chaos.Ukraine set for tilt to east as Russia's ally holds poll lead, The Guardian (7 February 2010) During the 2010 presidential election campaign Yuriy Yakymenko, director of political research at the Razumkov Centre, stated: "I think he has not just changed on the surface but also in his ideas."In 2004, Yanukovych was seen as outgoing President Leonid Kuchma and Russian President Vladimir Putin's protégé.
+They blamed the Orange Revolution for creating broken promises, a dysfunctional economy and political chaos.Ukraine set for tilt to east as Russia's ally holds poll lead, The Guardian (7 February 2010) During the 2010 presidential election campaign Yuriy Yakymenko, director of political research at the Razumkov Centre, stated: "I think he has not just changed on the surface but also in his ideas."

+In 2004, Yanukovych was seen as Kuchma's and Putin's protégé.
 Kuchma, however, in conversation with United States Ambassador to Ukraine John F. Tefft, in a document dated 2 February 2010 uncovered during the United States diplomatic cables leak, called the voters' choice between Yanukovych and Yulia Tymoshenko during the second round of the 2010 presidential election a choice between "bad and very bad" and praised Arseniy Yatsenyuk, the candidate eliminated in the first round of the election, instead.
 In another January 2009 cable then-Ambassador of Ukraine to Russia Kostyantyn Gryshchenko stated that Putin had a low personal regard for Yanukovych.
 In another Wikileaks diplomatic cable, Volodymyr Horbulin, one of Ukraine's most respected policy strategists and former presidential advisor to then-President Viktor Yushchenko, told the United States Ambassador to Ukraine John E. Herbst in 2006 that Yanukovych's Party of Regions was partly composed of "pure criminals" and "criminal and anti-democracy figures."